SMByC/AcATaMa/docs/sampling-design.md

 pixels.
 These points are arranged at regular intervals in a square pattern along the X and Y axes, starting from the initial inset.
 * **Initial inset**: The initial inset is the distance from the top-left corner of the study area (the extent of the thematic map) to the first point unit for the systematic grid.
-This distance could be fixel by the user (by distance or pixel units) or randomly selected within the range of the point spacing.
+This distance could be fixed by the user (by distance or pixel units) or randomly selected within the range of the point spacing.
 * **Max offset**: Maximum distance along the X and Y axes from the point of the aligned systematic grid as a center of the random offset area (by distance or pixel units)